-Climate change has excerbated the cyclones, floods, landslides, and droughts that have always plagued India, resulting in a devastation unseen in living memory.
-Events such as the floods in Chennai and Cuddalore and the Gaja cyclone have left more than a million without shelter or the necessities of daily life.
-Many farmers are facing a level of drought not seen in a hundred years.
-Now, a new disaster in the form of the Covid-19 pandemic has left millions on the brink of starvation.
+The need for disaster relief in Tamil Nadu is a constant.
+Climate change has exacerbated the cyclones, floods, landslides, and droughts that have always plagued India, resulting in devastation unseen in living memory.
+Events such as the floods in Chennai and Cuddalore and the Gaja and Nivar cyclones left more than a million Tamilz without shelter or the necessities of daily life.
+In the spring of 2021, many farmers faced a level of drought not seen in a hundred years.

 We provide emergency rations and urgently needed supplies to families affected by disasters, including clothing, sanitary napkins and diapers, and school supplies for children.